History of the Cyclades: Neolithic era

 The most ancient traces of activity (but not necessarily habitation) in the Cyclades were not discovered on the islands themselves, but on the continent, at Argolis, in Franchthi Cave.
 Research there uncovered, in a layer dating to the 11th millennium BC, obsidian originating from Milos.
 The volcanic island was thus exploited and inhabited, not necessarily in permanent fashion, and its inhabitants were capable of navigating and trading across a distance of at least 150 km.

 A permanent settlement on the islands could only be established by a sedentary population that had at its disposal methods of agriculture and animal husbandry that could exploit the few fertile plains.
 Hunter-gatherers would have had much greater difficulties.
 At the Maroula site on Kythnos a bone fragment has been uncovered and dated, using Carbon-14, to 7,500-6,500 BC.
 The oldest inhabited places are the islet of Saliagos between Paros and Antiparos, Kephala, Kea, and perhaps the oldest strata are those at Grotta on Naxos.
 They date back to the 5th millennium BC.

 On Saliagos (at that time connected to its two neighbours, Paros and Antiparos), houses of stone without mortar have been found, as well as Cycladic statuettes.
 Estimates based on excavations in the cemetery of Kephala put the number of inhabitants at between forty-five and eighty.
 Studies of skulls have revealed bone deformations, especially in the vertebrae.
 They have been attributed to arthritic conditions, which afflict sedentary societies.
 Osteoporosis, another sign of a sedentary lifestyle, is present, but more rarely than on the continent in the same period.
 Life expectancy has been estimated at twenty years, with maximum ages reaching twenty-eight to thirty.
-Women tended to live less than men.
+Women lived shorter lives than men.